-Ginger is super versatile, and can be minced, chopped, shredded, crystalized, dried, candied, ground up or juiced — and its flavor adds a pepper-y sweetness to any savory or sweet recipe — including tea.
+Ginger is super versatile, and can be minced, chopped, shredded, crystalized, dried, candied, ground-up, or juiced — and its flavor adds a peppery sweetness to any savory or sweet recipe — including tea.

 Ginger tea: What is it and how is it made?

-Many people use ginger to prevent colds and other sicknesses and as a way to build immunity as it is loaded with vitamin C. It’s important that when colds are going around, we’re our most healthy selves so that our bodies have the best chance possible to fight against illnesses.
-During critical times (when the flu is going around, or even just stress!), it’s so important that we think preventatively in terms of the food we eat.
-Eating ginger is such an easy (and tasty) way to stay as healthy as possible.
+Many people use ginger as an alternative medicine to prevent colds and other sicknesses and as a way to build immunity as it is loaded with vitamin C. It’s important that when colds are going around, we’re our most healthy selves so that our bodies have the best chance possible to fight against illnesses.
+During critical times, during flu season or at stressful times it’s so important that we think preventatively in terms of the food we eat.
+Embracing the effects of ginger is such an easy (and tasty) way to stay as healthy as possible.

 Some who suffer from chronic inflammation find that consuming ginger helps.
 Especially with those who have osteoarthritis, there have been studies that demonstrated a reduction in symptoms after consuming ginger extract.
 Ginger contains gingerol and shogaol which both are rich in anti-inflammatory properties and can help ease joint pain and work as a natural remedy for pain relief.

 A separate study gave people two grams of ginger supplements for 11 days to determine whether it would help the 36 patients with their muscle pain (another form of inflammation).
 The study proved that “daily consumption of raw and heat-treated ginger resulted in moderate-to-large reductions in muscle pain.”
 So the next time you go too hard at the gym?
 Brew yourself some ginger tea or toss some raw ginger in your post-workout smoothie.

 Lowers Blood Sugar Levels